emberjs/rfcs/text/0730-semver-for-ts.md

 -   a function (including a class constructor or method) makes a previously-required argument optional—since all existing user code will continue to work with it ([playground][optional-argument])

--   changing a function from an arrow function declaration to `function` declaration, since it allows the caller to use `bind` or `call` meaningfully where they could not before
+-   changing a function from an arrow function declaration to `function` declaration, since it allows the caller to use `bind` or `call` meaningfully where they could not before.
+(Note that at the time of authoring, current TypeScript version 4.3, such a change introduces parameter bivariance.
+This is not breaking, but may be undesirable.)

 [wider-argument]: https://www.typescriptlang.org/play?#code/PTAEEkFsEMHMEsB2BTUALZAnVAXN0dQ9UAiRaSZAZwAdoBjZE0BnAV2gBtOBPUAKzZVC2GtirJEOKkQwAoEKCoVU8SDQD2mHAC5QAAzWbtoAN6hYyHADUubVAF9QAM0wbIoAORV3yALTQACaBGoieANz6cnKByPSc0Nig5JS0DKgA8pjwCOScZnKgRS5siPQ48KEs9Iw00rac9gAUgQTQegBGGhqcyNCIAJR6AG4a8IHhcg7RsfGJqCnUdIygAOrjksiBBcUlZRVVDLX1dsgtbZ3dvf2gAD6gpbHOSFtDoKPjk9MKYEJYoPQNLE5FkckguAA6I7IOpUBrNHCYewDSag3KQ6Gw+FnZxcCQouTrWIoQJQmowk6NM6I5GTImbUmYynNXGcfHhIA